LukeWritesCode/VirtualVendingMachine/README.md

 $npm start

-In your browser, you can navigate to http://localhost:3000/
+In your browser, you can navigate to http://localhost:3000/ to view the react app

 Now we must create the express app.
 While in your project folder, type: